-- 1. Students should be clean and neat in person, wear school appropriate clothing at all times and hair should not cover the face. - 2.
-The student council, or other school organization, may periodically request a theme or spirit day through the administration. - 3.
-Shorts, skirts, and skorts must be below the fingertips when arms are resting naturally at the sides. - 4.
+- 1. Dress and Grooming see diagram below - TORSO: Clothing must cover stomachs, backs, shoulders, chests, and undergarments - LEGS: Shorts, skirts, and dresses must be fingertip lengths.
+Undergarments must be covered. - FEET: Footwear must be worn at all times and be appropriate for the activity - 2.
+Students should be clean and neat in person, wear school appropriate clothing at all times and hair should not cover the face. - 3.
+The student council, or other school organization, may periodically request a theme or spirit day through the administration. - 4.
 Some departments (e.g., Industrial Technology) may enforce more rigid dress and grooming regulations due to safety concerns within the lab. - 5.
-Attire that has alcohol/drug/tobacco-related connotations, obscene material, or offensive, discriminating references will not be permitted. - 6.
-Hats, bandanas/head coverings, ear wraps, hoods, and sunglasses are not permitted to be worn by male or female students during the school day. - 7.
-Tube tops, halter-tops, midriffs, tank tops worn alone, cut-off shirts, shirts revealing cleavage and tight-fitting body shirts/pants are not to be worn to school. - 8.
+Attire that has alcohol/drug/tobacco-related connotations, obscene material, or offensive, discriminating references will not be permitted. - Hats, bandanas/head coverings, ear wraps, hoods, and sunglasses are not permitted to be worn by male or female students during the school day. - 7.
+No undergarments will be showing (male or female) whether standing or sitting. - 8.
 Pants must be worn at the waist at all times and be free of excessive rips or tears. - 9.
-Chains for the purpose of securing wallets or keys to clothing are to be attached and may not exceed 10 inches in length, with chain links no larger than a 1⁄4 inch.
-The above are the only reasons for students to have chains in school. - 10.
-Colors or other gang related indicators will not be permitted.
+Any other clothing or accessory deemed inappropriate by administration can result in dress code violation.